-The life of a belt is hard to gauge, it really depends on how much grass your cutting and how heavy the work load, but usually we’re talking years.
+The life of a belt is hard to gauge, it really depends on how much grass you’re cutting and how heavy the workload is, but usually, we’re talking years.
 Typically a belt should be changed after 3-4 years, but we know this doesn’t happen.

 A worn or damaged pulley can shorten the life of your belt.
 An engine or transmission oil leak can destroy the belt, you can try cleaning it, but it causes slip.
 A derailing belt can get twisted and damaged, a mower that throws belts regularly, probably has a worn or damaged pulley.

-But the real killer of belts – tall heavy grass, it jams the blades which causes flat spots on the belt.
+But the real killer of belts – tall heavy grass, jams the blades which cause flat spots on the belt.
 The flat spot will then cause a lot of vibration which in turn can throw the belt.

 Flat Spot – Flat spotting is usually caused when the blade jams but the engine pulley keeps running.
 This has a grinding effect on the belt.